 Pakistan’s Special Service Group are attending regular exercise with the Turkish Special Forces every two years.
 These exercises are designated as the Ataturk series.
 The first exercise of this type, ATATURK-I was held in December 1998 and it Turkish forces included 21 officers and 14 non-commissioned officers which were involved in the exercise.

 During the 1980s and then into the 1990s, they held many similar training exercises with US Army Special Forces called Inspired Venture.
 These exercises were usually held during the early months of January and February with approximately 150 US soldiers.
 The exercises were focused on weapon familiarization and use, mountain-warfare along with tactics, raids and ambushes, and eventually airborne operations.

-The Special Services Group are also involved in the exercises with Chinese special forces.
+The Special Services Group is also involved in the exercises with Chinese special forces.
 The biggest exercise between China and Pakistan was held in 2006 when an eight-day exercise was conducted.
-It was named as the Pakistan-China Joint Exercise Friendship-2006.
+It was named the Pakistan-China Joint Exercise Friendship-2006.

 Pakistan SSG has also been reported to train with the Jordanian Royal Special Forces and Iranian Quds Force and conducts training for special forces of other Middle Eastern countries at Cherat.